Please see www.marksmachineshopllc.com for new content since Mark bought the shop.

 FAITH and NEW HOPE

-My OTHER favorite place to visit is Harry Matthews' site which is devoted to ALL lovers of old iron and where I serve as Chief Moderator.
+My OTHER favorite place to visit is Harry Matthews' site which is devoted to ALL lovers of old iron and where I am Chief Moderator.